 Here are 10 steps to starting a business in Florida.
-Sure the economy sucks.
-But for many people, this is the best time to start a business.
+For many people, this is the best time to start a business.
 It’s one way to create another revenue stream.
 And it’s not difficult to start.
 And there’s no better place than Florida.
 In fact, it’s the most popular state for opening a business.
 More new businesses are opened in Florida than any other state.
 So here are the 10 steps to opening a business in Florida:

 0-Hire a lawyer and an accountant: It’s not a necessity, but before taking the first step, it’s wise to hire a lawyer and an accountant to help you form the entity, set up the accounting books, and talk to you about your business plan.
 Oh, yes, I assume you have a business plan.
 You know, something in writing that says what the business will do and how it will do it, what it will sell, what it will charge, what its expenses will be, who will its customers/clients be, etc.

 1-Form the entity: You need 4 things to form the entity.
 First is a name.
 Second is an address.
 You can use your home address if you don’t have a separate office.
 Third is a director, officer, manager, member, etc. Who is/are the person/persons who will manage the entity?
 Fourth you need a type of entity.
 In Florida your primary choice is between a corporation, LLC or partnership.
 Each has different tax and legal consequences.
 Your lawyer and accountant can assist in choosing.
 I like corporations best, but LLCs are very popular.
 A corporation or LLC is formed by filing articles of incorporation or organization with the Florida Division of Corporations.
 Then you hold an organizational meeting, issue stock, sign minutes, etc. And you might want to register the trademark in your business name.
 All of the items in this step are best done with the help of your Florida lawyer.